MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

    > [!div class="mx-imgBorder"]
    > ![Open Deploy page](media/deploy-bot-1.png)

 2. To deploy the bot to the demo website, click **Demo website** on the Deploy page.
+The demo website provides a sandbox environment for your team to test the virtual agent and give you feedback.

    > [!div class="mx-imgBorder"]
    > ![Select demo website](media/create-topic-21-1.png)

-    On the Deploy - Demo Website page, enter a welcome message for your bot and some examples of topic triggers to use as conversation starters for customers interacting with your bot, and then click **Publish**.
+    On the Deploy - Demo Website page, enter a welcome message for your bot and some examples of topic triggers to use as conversation starters for team members testing your bot, and then click **Publish**.

    > [!div class="mx-imgBorder"]
    > ![Deploy bot](media/deploy-bot-2.png)